INSURING YOUR CAR

 Renewal time is a good opportunity to check your policy and assess whether it’s kept up with your lifestyle.
 Maybe you’re driving way less than you used to after a job change and you’re taking public transport now.
 If you’ve made a change like this, make sure it’s reflected in your usage estimate so you can ensure that coverage and premiums are appropriate to your needs.

-GIO Claims Free Savings rewards your safe driving through credit on your GIO Platinum or Comprehensive renewal.
-The longer you keep your policy with us, the greater the credit on your next year's premium, rewarding you with up to 20% credit on the renewal of your policy.
+Additionally, GIO Claims Free Savings rewards your safe driving through credit on your GIO Platinum or Comprehensive renewal.
+The longer you keep your policy with us, the greater the credit on your next year’s premium.
 Bear in mind this applies as long as you haven’t made any claims where your excess is payable by you during the period of insurance.

 Insurance is issued by AAI Limited ABN 48 005 297 807 trading as GIO Insurance.
 Consider the Product Disclosure Statement before making a decision about this insurance.
 This advice has been prepared without taking into account your particular objectives, financial situations or needs, so you should consider whether it is appropriate for you before acting on it.